 Some digestive problems can result in your dog regurgitating or vomiting, which are two different bodily functions with different causes.

-Regurgitation is a passive activity which can happen soon after swallowing, and results in your dog bringing up undigested, solid food.
+Regurgitation is a passive activity which happens immediately after swallowing, and results in your dog bringing up undigested, solid food.
 They may also show pain when swallowing.
-Vomiting is a reflex action which is accompanied by nausea, retching or hypersalivation; food and liquids are brought up and food may be partially digested in stomach acid.
-These symptoms are most often associated with digestive problems such as issues with the transport of food to the stomach via the esophagus, and with the stomach or broader gastrointestinal system itself.
+Vomiting is a reflex action which is accompanied by nausea, retching or hypersalivation; food and liquids are brought up and may be partially digested in stomach acid.
+These symptoms are most often associated with digestive problems to do with the transport of food to the stomach via the esophagus, and with the stomach or broader gastrointestinal system itself.

 Your dog’s behaviour and appearance

 As well as diarrhoea, constipation, vomiting and regurgitation, your dog may exhibit changes in their behaviour and appearance which can signal digestive problems.
-For example, chronic digestive issues can cause an inability to absorb all the nutrients the body needs, leading to weight loss and a dry, dull, brittle coat.
+For example, chronic digestive issues result in their body not being able to absorb all the nutrients it needs, leading to significant weight loss and a dry, dull, brittle coat.

-Appetite changes, along with flatulence and abdominal discomfort, may be a sign of problems in the small intestine, and if your dog exhibits many of these symptoms frequently, this could indicate they are suffering with chronic gastrointestinal problems.
+Excessive eating when combined with weight loss can be a sign of malabsorption; the dog is over-eating to try and get the nutrients its body is lacking.
+Appetite changes, along with flatulence and abdominal discomfort, may be a sign of problems in the small intestine, and if your dog exhibits many of these symptoms frequently, increasing month by month, this could indicate they are suffering with inflammatory bowel disease.

 Getting to know your dog’s eating habits and other bodily processes is the first step in recognising when they may have a digestive issue.
 If their behaviour has changed significantly, including showing signs of vomiting, constipation or diarrhoea, it’s crucial to visit your local vet so they can advise you on the best course of action.